Udumbanchola Assembly constituency

-Udumbanchola State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Idukki Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is M. M. Mani of CPI(M).
+Udumbanchola State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Idukki Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is M. M. Mani of CPI(M).

-Local self governed segments
+Local self-governed segments

-Udumbanchola Niyamasabha constituency is composed of the following local self-governed segments:
+Udumbanchola Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,67,459 registered voters in the constituency for the 2021 Kerala Niyamasabha Election.
+There were 1,67,459 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,66,770 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,66,770 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,53,563 registered voters in the constituency for the 2011 election.